What is the AIDS.CENTER Foundation?

 Sergey AbdurakhmanovDIRECTOR OF THE FOUNDATION

-Anton EreminDirector of regional development, infectious diseases physician at Moscow Regional Center for AIDS Care and Prevention
+Anton EreminMEDICAL DIRECTOR OF THE FOUNDATION, infectious diseases physician at Moscow Regional Center for AIDS Care and Prevention

 Board of Trustees